Pat Murphy (Iowa politician)

-Pat Murphy served 12 terms in the Iowa House of Representatives.
-He served on the Appropriations, Labor and Transportation committees.
-Throughout his term in the House, he had worked on numerous issues related to human services, health care, and appropriations.
-As House Speaker he has championed a number of Democratic priorities including raising the minimum wage, increasing K-12 teacher salaries to the national average, expanding preschool programs, promoting "green jobs" by encouraging the expansion of Iowa's renewable energy industry, expanding health insurance coverage, and supporting Iowa's veterans.

-Murphy was re-elected in 2012 with 10,098 votes.

-2014 U.S. Congressional campaign
+U.S. congressional campaigns

-On June 3, Murphy won the Democratic nomination in a five-way primary to replace four-term Democrat Bruce Braley, who was giving up the seat to run for United States Senate.
+On June 3, 2014, Murphy won the Democratic nomination in a five-way primary to replace four-term Democrat Bruce Braley in the 1st district, who was giving up the seat to run for United States Senate.
 Murphy lost to Republican nominee and fellow Dubuque resident Rod Blum in the general election on November 4.
 Murphy was succeeded in the state house by one of his former pages, Abby Finkenauer, who would go on to unseat Blum in 2018.

+Murphy ran again for the same seat in 2016, but lost the Democratic nomination to Cedar Rapids city councilmember Monica Vernon, who had also run for the Democratic nomination in 2014 and lost to Murphy.